hdorgeval/le-livre-des-rois/src/markdown/en/warner/06-faridun/10-how-faridun-made-answer-to-his-sons.md

 # How Faridun made Answer to his Sons

-When he had heard, the Shah's brain seethed with
+When he had heard, the Shah's brain seethed with anger.

-anger.

-> man of prudence !
+> O man of prudence !

 thus he made reply,

 > Thou needest no excuse, for I have eyes
 >
 > And have discerned this for myself already.
->
-> N
 >
 > Tell mine unholy and abandoned sons —
 >